Ashjha75/MyDocs/src/content/docs/cheatsheet/java-string.md

 title: "Java String Methods Cheat Sheet"
 ---

-Based on the search results and common DSA patterns, here's a complete reference of String methods frequently used in coding interviews and competitive programming.[geeksforgeeks+1](https://www.geeksforgeeks.org/dsa/string-data-structure/)​
+Based on common DSA patterns, here's a complete reference of String methods frequently used in coding interviews and competitive programming.

 ## 1. Character Access & Information